Slovak opposition to sanctions on Russia: 19th sanctions package

 The European Commission first unveiled its proposal for the 19th sanctions package on September 19, 2025.
 Fico made his opposition public and conditional as early as September 11, 2025, before the official proposal, when he met with European Council President António Costa, stating he would not support new sanctions unless the European Commission presented concrete proposals on energy prices and the automotive industry.

 In October 2025, Fico invoked his veto power again to block a new round of sanctions.
 He explicitly conditioned his approval on the EU addressing the crisis in the Slovak automotive industry and high energy prices, accusing Brussels of prioritizing aid to Ukraine over Europe's economic competitiveness.

-In a speech delivered in the National Council of Slovakia, Fico dismissed the objective to "bring Russia to its knees," and stated that the world knows "Russians only get on their knees to tie their shoelaces".
+In a speech delivered in the National Council of Slovakia, Fico dismissed the objective to "bring Russia to its knees," and stated that the World knows "Russians only get on their knees to tie their shoelaces".

 The standoff over the 19th sanctions package lasted for weeks, with Slovakia being the final member state holding up the unanimous approval required for the measure.
 Fico, maintaining his focus on domestic issues, publicly stated that the European Union is "in the shit" but still planning to support the anti-Russian sanctions package itself.
 Ahead of the European Council summit, Fico ultimately lifted his veto in late October, after EU leaders agreed to include specific language regarding high energy prices and the European automotive sector in the summit's conclusions, clearing the way for the package's formal adoption.

+REPowerEU

+On October 20, 2025, the Council of the European Union agreed on its negotiating position for a regulation under the REPowerEU roadmap to phase out Russian gas (pipeline and LNG).
+The plan sets a legally binding prohibition on new Russian gas contracts from January 1, 2026, with existing long-term contracts allowed to run until January 1, 2028.
+This phase-out plan is particularly relevant for Slovakia, which currently receives a portion of its Russian gas supply via the TurkStream pipeline.
+Fico called this plan an "imbecilic".

+Slovakia, along with Hungary, voted against the regulation, expressing concerns about the impact on their energy security.
+However, this dissent was ineffective in blocking the measure, as the regulation was approved by a qualified majority vote, which does not require unanimity.

+In early December 2025, Slovakia and Hungary announced they will file a joint lawsuit with the European Court of Justice to challenge the mandatory gas phase-out, labeling the EU decision a blatant attack on their national sovereignty and a potentially ruinous threat to their economies.

+On January 27, 2026, Slovakia officially announced it would file a lawsuit against the European Union over the mandatory phase-out of Russian gas, following a similar move by Hungary a day earlier.
+Both nations filed their challenges shortly after the regulation's formal adoption on January 26, arguing that the EU used a "legal trick" to bypass the need for a unanimous vote.